 The Pap smear is a screening test effective in the detection of pre-malignant changes of the uterine cervix.
-Repeated periodic testing and follow up of results are essential due to the occurance of false negative results.
-Falst negative results may occur due to sampling errors, screening difficulties inherent to the method or due to the subjective interpretation of the cellular changes in the smear.
+Repeated periodic testing and follow up of results are essential due to the occurrence of false negative results.
+False negative results may occur due to sampling errors, screening difficulties inherent to the method or due to the subjective interpretation of the cellular changes in the smear.
 Similarly, false positive results may also occur.

 For positive identification, the name of the patient MUST be provided.
 For Liquid Based Paps, it must be clearly written on the vial.
-For conventional Paps, it must be written on the frosted end of the slide in pencil AND on the bottle or slide container.

 Specimen Labeling Requirements

 - Always label samples at the time of collection in the presence of the patient.